 Idaho is best known for outdoor adventures and unique geology, including lava tube caves, volcanic landscapes, waterfalls, and scenic river canyons.
 First-time visitors often plan around highlights like the Sawtooth’s, Shoshone Falls, and Craters of the Moon, then add a self-guided underground experience at Idaho’s Mammoth Cave near Shoshone.
 The state is easy to explore by car, and southern Idaho is especially road-trip friendly because many top attractions are within a short drive of each other.

-If you want more ideas organized by region and season, keep reading for travel guides and curated itineraries across Idaho.
+If you want more ideas organized by region and season, continue below for curated travel guides across Idaho.

 Who This Guide is For